JenTronic/Build-Letter/README.md

 <li>Enter a valid order ID, from your PrestaShop webshop.</li>
 <li>Select which type of address to retrieve, and which template to use - and click the "Generate" button.</li>
 <li>LibreOffice will now open the new label for final modification - i.e entering of the postage code.</li>
-<li>Save the new label, and click the "Print Label" button.
+<li>Shutdown LibreOffice (save the updated label), and click the "Print Label" button.
 </ol><br />

 # Running code before and after printing